astropy/astropy-APEs/APE2.rst

 Releases and backwards compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As defined here, a "bugfix" release must not break backwards compatibility as defined by the public API, and it also should not introduce new major features.
+As defined here, a "bugfix release" must not break backwards compatibility as defined by the public API, and it also should not introduce new major features.
 The exception to this is cases where the API has an actual mistake that needs to be fixed, such as a function argument that is missing but was clearly intended